GoesToTwentyOne/Golang_Camp_Again_revision/02_variable/README.md

 - upper case first letter to export
 - no private scope
 - [x] **Naming conversions**:
-- Pascal or camel case *.
+- Pascal or camel case
-  -capitalize acronyms(HTTP,URL)
+  - capitalize acronyms(HTTP,URL)
 - As short as reasonable
   -longer names for longer lives